NUFE-AIAG/FGLIR/README.md

 # FGLIR
+Fine-grained Leaf Image Recognition

+## Download
-Fine-grained Leaf Image Recognition LF dataset can be download in '....'.
+dataset can be download in '....'.

+NOTE: The dataset is publicly available for non-commercial use.
+Please refer to Wang et al, Biosystems Engineering, 2020 if you use this dataset in your publication.

 ## Details

 ## Citation